Season 08

 (Caution: Contains spoilers for Episode: 08×04: Bantling Boy)

 •We enter Bantling Hall with Tom Barnaby and Angela Hartley, because among the large gentlemen in oil on canvas is Thomas Bantling.
 One of the men of whom the lady speaks only with contempt.
-He fought as an Englishman in the War of Independence, but not for his country, but for the colonies that later became the United States of America.
+He fought as an Englishman in the War of Independence, but not for his King, but for the colonies that later became the United States of America.

 -